LEARNAcademy/capstone-projects/capstone_projects_2019.md

 # LEARN ACADEMY CAPSTONE PROJECTS DESCRIPTIONS AND LINKS

 ## ECHO 2019

+[Sun Tracker](https://intense-hollows-99361.herokuapp.com/) - Joyce, Stephen, Ben, Jesus <br />
+Our mission is help promote sun awareness with a simple, fun and interactive system.
+We encourage our users to track the amount of sun exposure they are receiving on a day to day basis.
+We display our users their data to help them visually keep track of their exposure, along with providing resources to help care for their skin.

 [Echo Net](http://echo-net.herokuapp.com/) - Christi, Joe, Ryan, Yumi <br />
 Echo Net is a contact management app that allows you to add contacts, import contacts from Github, search through articles, manage to-dos, and more.